alliekreitman/alliekreitman.github.io/index.md

 ### About me

 Hi, I'm Allie!
-I'm a second-year medical student enrolled in the University of Washington MD/PhD program in Seattle, Washington.
-I will be starting PhD in the [Feder Lab](https://federlab.github.io/#) in 2025 studying cancer evolution using cancer mutational signatures to understand previous tumor growth.
+I'm a first-year PhD student enrolled in the University of Washington MD/PhD program in Seattle, Washington.
+I work in the [Feder Lab](https://federlab.github.io/#) studying cancer evolution growth heterogeneity and clonal spatial reconstruction.

 My interests span various scientific fields, including evolutionary biology, cancer biology, virology, and data science.
 I am particularly fascinated by cancer evolution and tumor heterogeneity.
 My previous work has focused HIV evolution, SARS-CoV-2 genomic epidemiology, and mechanisms of how oncoviruses promote tumorogenesis.
 In my free time, I enjoy hiking with my dog, rock climbing, backpacking, and playing the cello and guitar.